kazuki143/Machine-Learning-Driven-Optimization-of-Output-Force-in-Photo--Actuated-Organic-Crystals/README.md

 These files contain the machine learning scripts used in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".
 I have uploaded files used for LASSO regression and Bayesian optimization.

+## LASSO_regression folder
+There are two files.

-In LASSO_regression folder, there are two files.\n `LASSO_regression.ipynb`: File for data loading, pre-processing and LASSO regression\n `Young's_modulus_dataset.xlsx`: Dataset for LASSO regression (This file is the same as "Supplementary Data.xlsx" in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".)
+`LASSO_regression.ipynb`: File for data loading, pre-processing and LASSO regression

+`Young's_modulus_dataset.xlsx`: Dataset for LASSO regression (This file is the same as "Supplementary Data.xlsx" in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".)

+## Bayesian_optimization folder
-In Bayesian_optimization folder, there are several files.
+There are several files.

 `main_bayesianoptimization.py`:

 `settings6.py`:

 `utils7.py`:

 `initial_dataset.xlsx`: Initial data for Bayesian optimization

 The command flow for Bayesian optimization is summarized in the figure below.